cowshed

 Categories

-What do you need to think about?
+So, what do you need to think about?

-Contract negotiation
+Contract Negotiation

 • How is the income calculated?
 Is this a fixed dollar amount per kgMS or is a percentage received directly from the milk supplier or a combination of the two?